twosigma/spark/README.md

+# Two Sigma

+This repo is the Two Sigma fork of Spark.

+The base for this fork is the Apache Spark repository.

+For information related to the branches in the repo, [look here](TWOSIGMABRANCHES.md).
+**It is strongly recommended that you read this.**

 #  Spark with Cook Support

 In order to build this package, you need to build and install `cook jobclient` first.